vipin-pstuff/javascript-notes/js-course-WebDevSimplified/1-beginner-JS-course-notes/8-advanced-DOM/65-advanced-todo-list.md

             const parent = e.target.closest(".list-item")
             const todoId = parent.dataset.todoId
             // remove the todo from the UI
-            // remove the todo from the list i.e inside local storage
+            // remove the todo from the list i.e todos array
-            // re save the new todos
+            // re-save the new todos inside local storage })
-        })

         form.addEventListener('click' , e => {